What Are the Employee's Options in Vocational Rehabilitation in Louisiana Workers Compensation?

 - Once jobs are identified, the vocational rehabilitation counselor must remain available to help with interviews, resumes, and further training as needed, instead of simply informing the employee of the jobs and instructing the employee to apply.

-So vocational rehabilitation services in Louisiana must include at a minimum a full vocational evaluation, with a review of medical records, testing of the claimant for skills and educational level, along with a complete social, educational and work history to establish any transferable skills.
+So vocational rehabilitation services in Louisiana must include at a minimum a full vocational rehabilitation evaluation, with a review of medical records, testing of the employee for skills and educational level, along with a complete social, educational and work history to establish any transferable skills.

 Also, the vocational rehabilitation counselor must conduct an information session with the injured employee in order to develop a mutually agreed vocational rehabilitation plan, and provide any interview skills, resume drafting or further training.